nkrkv/xod/docs/tutorial/17-ldr/README.md

 Now, let's learn how to work with conditionals in XOD.

-We will measure something, and if the values exceed or are below the threshold, we will turn on the LED.
+We will measure something, and if the values exceed or are below the threshold, we will turn an LED on or off.

-A light dependent resistor (LDR for short) would do a great job of measuring the light level.
+A photoresistor (aka light dependent resistor or LDR) would do a great job of measuring the light level.
 However, there is a small problem: we do not have a photoresistor node in XOD.

 Yet, we have basic nodes for working with the digital and analog ports of the